Click on the link below to read sections from the Bradt guidebook which are related to Chongwe River Camp.

-A little further upstream from Tongabezi and the River Club, about 45km from Livingstone, the very peaceful Islands of Siankaba is built on two densely forested islands, linked by suspension bridges.
-To get there from the main road you travel 7km down a dirt track through ...
+Upstream from the Victoria Falls, about 45km from Livingstone, the very peaceful Islands of Siankaba is built on two densely forested islands, linked by short suspension bridges.
+Well away from the hustle and bustle of the Falls, it offers upmarket facilities in a secluded environment...
 Read more about Islands of Siankaba

 Kapani, which means “the place of the Mopane trees", is situated on the banks of a permanent ox-bow lagoon, just outside South Luangwa National Park.
 Set under mature trees, Kapani is a cool, calm and solidly reassuring place to relax at the start or end of your safari...
 Read more about Kapani Lodge